Slides to Digital Tips for Film to

 My interest in photography started in 1979 when I bought my first SLR camera, a Canon AT-1.
 Shortly thereafter, I shot my first roll of 35MM slide film, probably Kodachrome 64.
 I was impressed by the "projected" slide viewing experience, as compared to viewing small prints.
 As a result, I shot 35MM slide film for about 15 years and amassed over 1300 slides of my own.

 During the late 1990's I began publishing photos on the Web by scanning 4 x 6" prints on a flat-bed scanner.
 With a large lot of 35MM slides and no means to digitize them, I purchased a dedicated film scanner to bring my own slides into the digital world.
 Only as an after-thought, some time in 2001, I posted a page on the Web advertising slide scanning services.
 To my surprise, the page started doing very well for searches related to slide scanning, first on Yahoo!, then other search engines.
 The result has been a very successful slides-to-digital service, which I operate out of my home office.
 Most of the orders I received come through the mail but drop-off and pick-up order are common too.
+The recent trend of people finding my service on a mobile browser might have had an impact the local versus distant customer ratio.
+It seems mobile devices point searchers to local businesses than a non mobile search.

 If you have no prior experience with scanning, image formats or scan resolution, I suggest you browse Wayne Fulton's Scantips.com.
 You'll find page after page of easy-to-understand information related scanning both photos ( prints ) and scanning film.
 Various digital image formats are also discussed in detail.